 Understanding Win32 App Detection Rules in Microsoft Intune

-In this article, we will discuss about different detection rules available in Microsoft Intune for Widows Apps (Win32).
+In this article, we will discuss different detection rules available in Microsoft Intune for Widows Apps (Win32).

 Intune Windows App (Win32)